 In other energy futures trading on the Nymex:

-— Wholesale gasoline fell 6 cents to finish at $3.06 per gallon.
+— Wholesale gasoline fell 6 cents at $3.06 per gallon.

 Martin Crutsinger in Washington, Pamela Sampson in Bangkok and Pablo Gorondi in Budapest contributed to this report.